Triple1996/MinecraftHungerGames/README.md

 3. Install BuildTools and run to build spigot.jar
   https://www.spigotmc.org/wiki/buildtools/

+# Linux Install Instructions

+1. Clone this repository
-4. Create a new Java workspace and open the `HungerGames` root folder as an existing project.
+2. Create a new Java workspace and open the `HungerGames` root folder as an existing project.
-    a) You need to configure the build path to use the built `spigot.jar` file as an external archive.
+    a) You need to configure the build path to use the built `spigot-1.16.5.jar` file as an external archive.
+        i.
+The exact file name may be different depending on the latest version, but it will always be something like `spigot.jar`

 # To Run The Server
 1. Create a new directory for your server.
-Inside it, you must have a COPY of the built `spigot.jar`
+Inside it, you must have a COPY of the built `spigot-1.16.5.jar`
-2. Create a file `start.sh` to start your server with the command `java -Xms#G -Xmx#G -XX:+UseG1GC -jar spigot.jar nogui`
+2. Create a file `start.sh` to start your server with the command `java -Xms#G -Xmx#G -XX:+UseG1GC -jar spigot-1.16.5.jar nogui`
     a) Change the `#` to however much memory you wish to allocate to the server
+    b) Check the name of the `spigot-1.16.6.jar` file - it may be different depending on the latest version

 3. Inside the server directory you must create another directory named `plugins`
 4. Export the project's `plugin.yml` as a .JAR file into this new directory